Delia Bacon: Biography

-In 1836, she moved to New York, and became an avid theatre-goer.
+In 1836, Bacon moved to New York, and became an avid theatre-goer.
 She met the leading Shakespearean actress Ellen Tree soon after, and persuaded her to take the lead role in a play she was writing, partly in blank verse, entitled The Bride of Fort Edward, based on her award-winning story, Love's Martyr, about Jane M'Crea.
 The play, however, was never performed, due in part to Bacon's health and the harsh criticisms of her brother.
 It was published anonymously in 1839 (with a note claiming it was "not a play").
-The text was reviewed favourably by the Saturday Courier and Edgar Allan Poe, but proved to be a commercial flop.
+The text was reviewed favorably by the Saturday Courier and Edgar Allan Poe, but proved to be a commercial flop.

 Returning to New Haven, Bacon met Yale-educated minister Alexander MacWhorter in 1846.
 Time in each other's company and a trip to Northampton convinced many of the impropriety of their relationship.
 MacWhorter was brought to ecclesiastical trial by Bacon's brother Leonard for "dishonorable conduct," but was acquitted in a 12–11 vote.
 Public opinion compelled Bacon to leave New Haven for Ohio, while Catharine Beecher wrote a book defending her conduct.

 Bacon died in 1859, having in 1858 been placed by her family in the care of a lunatic asylum at Hartford, Connecticut.
 According to her nephew, Theodore Bacon, she had been seized by a "violent mania" while in England, and had been "removed to an excellent private asylum for a small number of insane persons" at Henley-in-Arden, Warwickshire, before being brought back to America.